powerful Stress Management Tips

 troubles can give you perspective, help you feel cared for and relieve your

-during the course of the day.
+- Stretch it out.
 Stretching loosens muscles and encourages deep

 - Say a little prayer: